FreeCAD/FreeCAD-Enhancement-Proposals/FEP0002-Asynchronous-Document-Recompute-and-Multithreading-Infrastructure.md

 FreeCAD’s current document recompute and signal system operate synchronously, often blocking the UI during heavy OCCT computations.

-As models grow in complexity, users experience lags and freezes that impede productivity.
+As models grow in complexity, users experience lags and freezes that impact the user experience.
 By offloading compute-intensive tasks into asynchronous and multithreaded workflows, we can maintain a responsive interface and prepare the codebase for future parallelization of the document DAG.

 ## Rationale